KGharib/Animating_NBA_games_with_matplotlib/README.md

 ## Objectives
 * Analyze/perform EDA on the Dataset
 * Cleaning and removing of messy data
-* Dynamic visualization of players scores and statistics
+* Dynamic Visualization of players scores and statistics

 ### Final Project Summary